SolarLune/resolv/readme.md

 ## Dependencies?

 For the actual package, there are no external dependencies. resolv just uses the built-in "fmt" and "math" packages.
+It also exists in just one Go file (currently, anyway), which is also a good thing, I suppose, haha.

 For the tests, resolv requires veandco's sdl2 port to create the window, handle input, and draw the shapes.